 Most of the discussion in Sections 100-230 can be traced to the combination of generally accepted auditing standards with statements on auditing procedure in 1963.
 It was issued as Statement on Auditing Procedure (SAP) 33.
-Some of the material dates all the way back to the original tentative statement of auditing standards in 1947 and is primarily philosophical.
+Some of the material dates back to the original tentative statement of auditing standards in 1947 and is primarily philosophical.